 Martha Campbell puts this even more strongly – she sees hostility towards mentioning the population question due to universities teaching students that even discussing the connection between population and environment is not a tolerable topic of discussion and politically incorrect to even suggest that slowing population growth might protect the environment for future generations.

-5) Cornucopian and Leftists Environmentalists also destroyed immigration and population stabilization goals
+5) Cornucopians and Leftists Environmentalists also destroyed immigration and population stabilization goals

 You’d think the Left would support conservation, but there are splinters who saw talking about overpopulation as blaming the world’s poor for their plight.
 Better to stop wealthy countries from consuming so much.